Polyurea in the Military: Strengthening Defense with Advanced Coatings

 Since software has become an increasingly important aspect of life the experts in national security have realized that U.S. military will need to enhance its proficiency in software for it to remain top of the line on battlefields in the near future.
 In the past, one of the primary goals that the Biden administration is to intensify efforts to draw technology, cyber and STEM expertise into the security forces of the nation to make sure it is well-prepared for the challenges of the future.
 But simply attracting tech experts from the civilian sector may not suffice.

 The past has shown that the military's innovation in peacetime is most effective when senior military officials who have gained the respect of their colleagues are aware of the potential for fundamental change in how combat is conducted.
-In the past superiors have created new ways to promote younger officers that are more adept at the new technology, allowing them to assume roles crucial to the advancement of innovative weapons systems and doctrines that are based on new developments.
+In the past, superiors have created new ways to promote younger officers that are more adept at the new technology, allowing them to assume roles crucial to advancing innovative weapons systems and doctrines based on new developments.
 Without this, the innovators have had a difficult time getting promoted over officers dependent on the conventional method of conducting business and then quit military service to pursue other jobs where their skills were admired more.
 Should you want the U.S. military is to be successful in harnessing the full potential of cyberspace and leveraging its full power, it should strive to keep from this destiny.

 Share with others on Twitter